ayazhankadessova/eventManager-android-app/README.md

 3. Registration Buttons:
    Depending on the user's logged-in status and registration status for the event, different buttons are displayed.

     - If the user is logged in and not registered for the event, a "Join Event" button is shown.
 Clicking on this button triggers a coroutine that calls `KtorClient.joinEvent` to register the user for the event.
 The result is shown as a snackbar using `snackbarHostState.showSnackbar`.
+If quota is available, we can register the user.
+Otherwise, no.

     - If the user is logged in and already registered for the event, an "Unregister" button is displayed.
 Clicking on this button triggers a coroutine that calls `KtorClient.unRegister` to unregister the user from the event.
 The result is shown as a snackbar.